List of Johnny the Homicidal Maniac characters: Johnny "Nny" C.

 Though his exact age is unknown, Vasquez has been quoted saying Johnny is in his early twenties.
 According to the Director's Cut, he is 5' 9" and 115 lbs, making him very underweight.

 In JtHM: The Director's Cut, it is said that Johnny's parents were murdered by an "evil man", but this is an obvious joke, as the description goes on to say that, after this traumatic event, Nny became a masked crime fighter.
 Throughout the series, no information is given about Johnny's family or of his past, and even Johnny is deprived of all but occasional flashes of memory.
 A running theory on Johnny's origin is that he was once a brilliant artist who lost his talent, and subsequently went insane.
 This theory is supported by Devi's recollection in issue 2 of I Feel Sick of a conversation between herself and Johnny, in which Johnny laments his loss of painting talent and implies that he began to kill as a way of filling that void.
 In issue 4 of JtHM, Nailbunny chastises Johnny for drawing his Happy Noodle Boy comic instead of painting.
 However, Vasquez has written that he did not intend to give Johnny a concrete origin story, stating, "[I] find the blurriness of it all much more appealing than making him go nuts over being pantsed in school once.
 'YAAAARGH!!
 I have been pantsed!!
 I kill like the damned now!!'
 That's just not done."

-After the comic was released, Vasquez set up a Twitter page for Johnny, where he puts out random comments that he makes, often about what he does while he's killing people, or just simply ideas.
+After the comic was released, Vasquez set up a Twitter page for Johnny, where he put out random comments that he makes, often about what he does while he's killing people, or just simply ideas.
+That account is now suspended.